 What really matters?
 What are the things that will help drive your fundraising forward?

-Here are 7 reports you should be running at least monthly and monitoring the results, so you can tweak your fundraising plan accordingly, and stay on track to fully funding your nonprofit’s good work.
+Here are 7 fundraising reports you should be running at least monthly and monitoring the results, so you can tweak your donor management plan accordingly, and stay on track to fully funding your nonprofit’s good work.

 1. New Donor Report